yuruki/fuse-autoscale/README.md

 * containerPattern = ^camel.*$
 * defaultMaxInstancesPerHost = 1

 With this configuration the autoscaler will not create, start or remove any containers.
-Instead it will try to assign all matched profiles according to their requirements on applicable containers.
+Instead it will try to assign matched profiles according to their requirements on applicable running containers.
 The autoscaler will consider profiles that end with "-dev" and containers whose name starts with "camel".
 By default the maximum profile instances per host are limited to 1.

-The autoscaler will make an effort to spread the profiles evenly across the applicable containers.
+The autoscaler will make an effort to spread the profiles evenly across the containers.
 If the requirements change, the autoscaler will adjust the profile assignments accordingly.

-Using a different profilePattern for test and production environments you can control what is running where by adjusting the profile requirements.
+Using a different profilePattern for test and production environments you can control what is running where solely by adjusting the profile requirements.
 In this kind of setup the autoscaled profiles for dev, test and prod would point to the same profile with the actual implementation in it.

 ## Example 2

 io.fabric8.autoscale/
 * scaleContainers = true
-* profilePattern = `^(my-template-.*)|(my-bundle-.*-test)$`
+* profilePattern = `^(my-template-.*)|(my-bundle-.*)$`
 * containerPattern = ^camel.*$
 * containerPrefix = camel
 * maxContainersPerHost = 3